MI-AFP/tutorials/tutorials/01_fp-env.md

 * [hindent] = indenter, pretty print
 * [stylish-haskell] = code prettifier ("good style")

 Install those with [Cabal] (by default it will install just for you to your profile, ensure that you have `~/.cabal/bin` in your `PATH`.
-The installation might take a while - it has lot of dependencies and needs to build them from Haskell source code.
+The installation might take a while - it has a lot of dependencies and needs to build them from Haskell source code.
 If you want to install something with [Cabal] to all users, use `--global` flag.

 ```
 $ cabal update